Good pre-and post-workout nutrition is critical for fuelling energy, building lean muscle and effective recovery.

 How long should I wait to eat after a workout?

 Timing is key!
 The post-workout eating window for optimal recovery is 15 to 30 minutes.
 Start drinking water immediately after your training session.
 Even a snack or meal 60 to 90 minutes post-workout is effective.
 Your body will continue to recover over the next 12 to 24 hours to be sure to eat a variety of foods (complex carbs, protein, fat and fibre).
-Refer to the list of complex carbs and proteins from our Pre-Workout Nutrition blog post.
+Refer to the list of complex carbs and proteins below.

 What should I eat after a workout?